Histones types and its functions

-Histones are a group of proteins that associate with DNA in the nucleus and help to condense it into chromatin.
+Histones are a collection of proteins that link with DNA in the nucleus and help to condense it into chromatin.
 They are alkaline protein and their positive charge allow them to associate with DNA.
 They are found inside the nucleus of eukaryotic cell.

 Nucleosome consists of DNA wrapped around 8 histone protein called histone octamer.
-DNA and histone are packed together to be nucleosome, nucleosome form a pack which are called chromatin, 2 chromatin forms a chromosomes.
+Both DNA and histone are packed all together to form nucleosome, nucleosome are a pack which are called chromatin, 2 chromatin forms a chromosomes.

 Types of Histone:-

 Each histone protein gathered to create 1 octameric nucleosome core particle and 147 base of DNA wrap around this core particle.